Shantanuprakash3/shantanuprakash3.github.io/projects.md

 -----

 ## 2014
 * Second year of college, got interested in a fascinating application of algorithms, in quantitative finance.
 Did a lot of self reading while interning at [Hedge Quants](https://www.glassdoor.co.in/Overview/Working-at-Hedge-Quants-ltd-EI_IE1022637.11,27.htm) in Kolkata over the winters.
-There, I developed & executed quantitative trading strategies which included ideating a breakout inspired algorithm, back-testing on historical data of CNX midcap, optimization of parameters, and hence simulation of strategy.
+There, I developed & executed quantitative trading strategies which included ideating a breakout inspired algorithm, back-testing on historical data of CNX midcap 100, optimization of parameters, and hence simulation of strategy.

 * Freelanced for a Quant Researcher, Founder of [Qcfinance.in](https://qcfinance.in) helping in research and writing MATLAB code for multiple papers.
 Thesis validation, simulation, setting up graphs and heatmaps.
 Invovled in following papers: